 Collecting Sales Tax

 How to collect sales tax from buyers depends on the platform you sell on.
-If you sell on a shopping cart like Amazon, eBay or Shopify they have built-in sales tax collection.
+If you sell on a shopping cart like Amazon, eBay, or Shopify, they have built-in sales tax collection.
 If you’re building your own shopping cart or marketplace, you’ll need to make sure to build a sales tax calculation engine.

 Either way, you’ll need to be sure you’re collecting sales tax from the right customers at the right rates!

 What to Do with the Sales Tax You’ve Collected

 Be sure to file on time – most states charge interest and penalties if you’re late.
 You should file a sales tax return even if you didn’t collect sales tax.
 Many states will charge a fine for failing to file, even if you owe $0.

 Also, some states will give you a sales tax discount for filing on time!
 This is a small percentage of the sales tax you’ve collected but will add up to free money fast.
 So don’t leave your discount on the table!

 We hope this blog post has untangled the complex world of sales tax for you.
 We’ve just scratched the surface here, so if you’d like to know more, check out our Sales Tax 101 for Online Sellers guide or join over 5,000 fellow sellers in our Sales Tax for eCommerce Sellers Facebook Group.

 TaxJar is a service built to simplify sales tax compliance for eCommerce sellers.
 Try a 30-day-free trial of TaxJar today and eliminate sales tax compliance headaches from your life!